rmogelberg/pls.itu.dk/Talks.md

 title: Talks
 ---

-In the Spring of 2018 PLS lunch talk are usually every other Wednesday 12-13 in 3A07
+In the Spring of 2019 PLS lunch talk are usually every other Wednesday 12-13 in 3A07

 -   Jan 29: No talk just discussions
 -   Feb 21 (3A08, 14-15): Willard Rafnsson: Types for Information-Flow Control in Functional Programming Languages
 -   March 13: Jonas Kastberg Hinrichsen: Formal Verification of Distributed Systems in Iris
 -   March 27: Andrea Vezzosi: Higher Inductive Types in Cubical Agda
+-   March 27: Andrea Vezzosi: Higher Inductive Types in Cubical Agda
+-   April 10: Dima Szamozvancev: Well-typed music does not sound wrong

 In the Autumn of 2018 PLS lunch talk are usually every other Tuesday 12-13